Accurate Amortization Schedule

 If you want an estimated schedule, you may skip over this section.

-If you want an accurate, to the penny amortization schedule, you should spend a minute or two understanding these options.
+But, if you want an accurate, to the penny amortization schedule, you should spend a minute or two understanding these options.

 Important - Selecting dates will result in interest charges as well as payment calculations that do not match other calculators.